trustoverip/tswg-did-method-webs-specification/spec/security_characteristics_more.md

 To attack in-memory usually means compromising the code supply chain which is harder than merely gaining disk access.
 Encrypting data on disk does not necessarily solve attacks that require a key compromise (because decryption keys can be compromised) and it does not prevent a deletion attack.
 Encryption does not provide authentication protection.
 But encryption does protect the confidentiality of data.

 The use of DH key exchange as a weak form of authentication is no more secure than an HMAC for authentication.
 Its sharing secrets and anyone with the secret can impersonate any other member of the group that has the shared secret.

+### Alignment of Information to Security Posture

+As a general security principle each block of information should have the same security posture for all the sub-blocks.

+This means that any recipient of such a block information with mixed security postures across its constituent sub-blocks must explode the block into sub-blocks and then independently verify the security of each sub-block.
+But this is only possible if the authentication factors for each sub-block are provided independently.
+Usually when information is provided in a block of sub-blocks, only one set of authentication factors are provided for the block as a whole and therefore there is no way to independently verify each sub-block of information.

+Unfortunately what happens in practice is that users are led into a false sense of security because they assume that they don’t have to explode and re-verify but merely may accept the lowest common denominator verification on the whole block of information.
+This creates a harmful problem for down-stream use of the data.
+A down-stream use of a constituent sub-block doesn’t know that it was not independently verified to its higher level of security.
+This widens the attack surface to any point of down-stream usage.
+This is a root cause of the most common type of attack called a BOLA: broken object level authorization.